gnosispay/account-kit/README.md

 await provider.sendTransaction(transaction);
 ```

-## <a name="allowance-token-transfer">Allowance Token Transfer</a>
+## <a name="allowance-transfer">Allowance Transfer</a>

-Signs a ERC20 token transfer to be executed via AllowanceMod.
-The signer must be the spender, for which an allowance was setup
+Signs an ERC20 token transfer of tokens via AllowanceMod.
+The signer must be the configured spender, as per Gnosis Pay account setup.
+The resulting transaction is relay ready.

 ```js
 import { populateTokenTransfer } from "@gnosispay/account-kit";